 “Until now, sustainable finance has largely been something associated with institutional investments or mutual funds,” says Ben Stuart, Bank of the West’s chief marketing officer.
 “It wasn’t something your average person could participate in.
 The idea for this account is it allows anybody to start participating in sustainable finance.”

 The account can help you make smarter purchases, too.
-When you buy something with the debit card (which, by the way, is made from 100 percent compostable plastic), the bank’s mobile app automatically calculates the carbon footprint of that purchase.
+When you buy something with the debit card, the bank’s mobile app automatically calculates the carbon footprint of that purchase.
 Bought an airplane ticket or spent $100 at an electronics store?
 Now you can see the carbon footprint of that purchase.

 As the first major bank in the U.S. to have a sustainability-focused account, Bank of the West is actively supporting the changes we need to see in the world.
 That means helping finance the transition to clean energy, supporting female entrepreneurs starting sustainable businesses, and backing development in climate action, gender equality, and financial education for disadvantaged customers.